Category Archives: Russian Royals

 by Susan Flantzer © Unofficial Royalty 2018

 Natalya Kirillovna Naryshkina was the second wife of Alexei I, Tsar of All Russia and the mother of Peter I (the Great), Emperor of All Russia.
 The eldest of the seven children of Kirill Poluektovich Naryshkin and his wife Anna Leontyevna Leontyeva, Natalya Kirillovna was born in Moscow on September 1, 1651.
 She was brought up in the Moscow home of her distant relative, the Western-influenced statesman, diplomat, and reformer Artamon Sergeyevich Matveev.
 Mateev even married a Western woman, Eudoxie Hamilton from Scotland.
-Because of Mateev’s influence, Natalya Kirillovna’s upbringing was freer and more Western than that of other Russian women of that time period.
-Natalya’s upbringing certainly had an influence on her son Peter the Great who was greatly influenced by Western advisers and implemented major reforms to modernize Russia.
+Because of Mateev’s influence, Natalya Kirillovna’s upbringing was freer and more Western than other Russian women of the period.
+She certainly had an effect upon her son Peter the Great who was greatly influenced by Western advisers and implemented major reforms to modernize Russia.

 Natalya Kirillovna had six younger siblings: